 Canadian Women Artists' Award

-The Canadian Women Artists’ Award is open to emerging or early career artists in New York, New Jersey, and Connecticut.
+The Canadian Women Artists’ Award is open to emerging or early career artists in New York State.

 The $5,000 award is designed to provide financial support to an emerging or early career artist working in any discipline, and can be used in any manner the recipient deems necessary to further their artistic goals.
 It is supported by funding granted to NYFA by the Canadian Women's Club (CWC) of New York as a way to continue its philanthropic work when it disbanded.